rborden-appsec/yawast/CONTRIBUTING.md

 * Next Version
 * Future (no specific version)

 Assigning an issue to a milestone is an indication that we would like to address it, and an indication of when we think it might happen - but it is not a commitment.
-As this project is ran on a volunteer basis, there may or may not be time to complete the work planned during a release window.
+As this project is run on a volunteer basis, there may or may not be time to complete the work planned during a release window.
 As such, an issue may be moved (more than once) to the next version's milestone.

-If you would like to see an issue addressed more quickly, feel free to open a pull request that addresses it - this is the fastest way for something to dealt with.
+If you would like to see an issue addressed more quickly, feel free to open a pull request that addresses it - this is the fastest way for something to be dealt with.

 ### Releases & Versions